 Since pregnancies and surgical procedures can add to the deterioration of the tissues, it's important to allow yourself to heal after each event.
 Doing so reduces your risk of further damaging the already compromised tissues.

 If you have questions concerning incontinence, Dr. Macey encourages you to call his office to schedule a consultation.
-He offers you insight as to why the leaks occur, and the treatment options that are available to help prevent them from developing in the future.
+He offers you insight as to why the leaks occur, and the treatment options that are available to help prevent them.